SJHembrick/se_project_spots/README.md

-### Overview

 ![Spots project banner](<./images/github-header-banner%20(1).png>)

-- Intro
-- Figma
-- Images

 **Intro**

-.Spots is made so all the elements are displayed correctly on popular screen sizes.
+Spots is a social media web application which features elements that are displayed correctly on popular screen sizes via media queries.
+Users can like, share, explore, and express themselves.

 **Figma**